ScotRob77/CatchLoki/README.md

 ### First time user goals
 * As a first time user, I want to be able to easily understand how to play the game.
 * As a first time user, I would like to have the game bright and welcoming.
-* As a first time user, I would like to see my score.
+* As a first time user, I would like to see my score and know how I did at the end of the game.
 * As a first time user I would like to have the option to play different levels.
 ### Returning user goals
-* As a returning user, I would like to be able to play a harder or easy game depending on my skill level.
+* As a returning user, I would like to be able to play a harder or easier game depending on my skill level.
 ### Reasons a user may visit the website
 * A user is looking to play a quick game which doesn't take long.
 * A user is aware of the Marvel franchise and would like to play a game which is related.
 * A user would like to play a game which has various levels.
+* A user would like the options of playing on phone or laptop.

 # Features
 ## Existing Features